 After being hurt in a train accident, your focus is on getting better and getting back to your life.
 If you lost a loved one, your current purpose may be to keep your family together.
 Your mind may not be on accident investigations, liability, and lawsuits.
 However, these are topics you should discuss with an attorney as soon as you are ready.

 Train accidents are commonly caused by negligence.
 If you were injured because of someone else’s negligence, then you may have the right to file a lawsuit and pursue damages.
 You may have the right to ask for compensation for your physical, psychological, and financial injuries.
 If you lost a relative, then your family may be able to pursue compensation for any remaining medical bills, burial costs, loss of their financial support, loss of their companionship, and your own mental anguish.Let a San Francisco Train Accident Attorney Help

-If it has been a few days, weeks, or even months since being injured or losing your family member in a train accident and you have yet to talk to an attorney, it is time to call Willoughby Brod, LLP.
+If it has been a few days, weeks, or even months since being injured or losing your family member in a train accident and you have yet to talk to an attorney, it is time to call the Brod Law Firm.
 You owe it to yourself and your family to learn about your legal rights and options.
 You may not be litigious, however filing suit is often the best way to hold the at-fault party responsible and obtain the compensation you need to move forward in life.

 Call Brod Law Firm at (800) 427-7020 to schedule a free case evaluation.